Helping Your Team Feel Safe at Work

 Prevention is always better than the cure

-When seeking to dealing with aggressive situations, it is important to consider both verbal and nonverbal communication methods.
+When seeking to deal with aggressive situations, it is important to consider both verbal and nonverbal communication methods.
 Empower your team with the following communication techniques* to help prevent situations from escalating:

 - PRACTICE ACTIVE LISTENING.
 Be certain to engage and be thoughtfully committed to the conversation.